Reflections in the Fog of Flu

 And the same will happen here.

-The current obsession with pointing out AI garbage is a predictable historical reflex, one more repetition of the same cycle: new tool, mass adoption, cultural noise, moral panic, and then gradual refinement.
+The current obsession with pointing out AI garbage is a predictable historical reflex, one more repetition of the same cycle: new tool, mass adoption, cultural noise, moral panic, gradual refinement.
 It isn't a sign that everything is collapsing.
 It's a sign that something is being born.

 As for this blog, don't expect refinement.